Textualize/textual/docs/guide/workers.md

 ### Worker lifetime

 Workers are managed by a single [WorkerManager][textual._worker_manager.WorkerManager] instance, which you can access via `app.workers`.
-This is a container-like object which you iterator over to see your active workers.
+This is a container-like object which you iterate over to see your active workers.

 Workers are tied to the DOM node (widget, screen, or app) where they are created.
-This means that if you remove the widget or pop the screen when they are created, then the tasks will be cleaned up automatically.
+This means that if you remove the widget or pop the screen where they are created, then the tasks will be cleaned up automatically.
 Similarly if you exit the app, any running tasks will be cancelled.

 Worker objects have a `state` attribute which will contain a [WorkerState][textual.worker.WorkerState] enumeration that indicates what the worker is doing at any given time.